Generative adversarial network: Science

 GAN-generated molecules were validated experimentally in mice.

 Medical

-One of the major concerns in medical imaging is preserving patient privacy.
-Due to these reasons, researchers often face difficulties in obtaining medical images for their research purposes.
-GAN has been used for generating synthetic medical images, such as MRI and PET images to address this challenge.
+GAN has been used for generating or enhancing synthetic medical images, such as MRI, PET, panoramic X-ray, or CT scan images images.

 GAN can be used to detect glaucomatous images helping the early diagnosis which is essential to avoid partial or total loss of vision.

 GANs have been used to create forensic facial reconstructions of deceased historical figures.

 Malicious

 An image generated by a StyleGAN that looks deceptively like a photograph of a real person.
 This image was generated by a StyleGAN based on an analysis of portraits.